 Oh boy do I have a treat for you.
-With Good Friday being tomorrow I decided to create one more recipe, a twist on the traditional Hot Cross Buns that we all love to eat this time of year.
+As Good Friday is tomorrow I decided to create one more Easter recipe, a twist on the traditional Hot Cross Buns that we all love to eat this time of year.
 May I present my Ginger Date Hot Cross Buns!

 Having been sent some medjool dates from The Medjool Date Co.
 I wanted to incorporate them into different recipes.
-It only occurred to me today to use them in these Ginger Date Hot Cross Buns.
+So in a moment of inspiration today I decided to use them in these Ginger Date Hot Cross Buns.
 How glad am I, that I had that moment of inspiration!

 maybe more than a few have been eaten along the way.

 Knowing I had ordered some stem ginger in syrup from Waitrose a couple of weeks ago, instead of opting for crystallised ginger, I used their stem ginger.
 Finely diced it is the only ginger in the Ginger Date Hot Cross Buns.
 Using warm syrup from the stem ginger jar, to glaze the buns, still hot from the oven is the final touch.

 These Ginger Date Hot Cross Buns are so utterly delicious eaten just as they are, sliced and buttered, or toasted and buttered.
 They make a fantastic alternative to traditional Hot Cross Buns and are great for those who dislike raisins/sultanas, or cinnamon.

 I love baking our own hot cross buns for Good Friday.
 We always have them toasted, with butter and large cups of tea or coffee.
 For our family it is the start of Easter.
 The day we remember that Jesus Christ gave His life for us all on the cross at Calvery.
 In fact I’ve always wondered why it is called Good Friday?
 As truly thinking about what Jesus went through, for me, brings me to a place of deep conviction – please see Important Stuff if you’d like to know more.